Hurricane Maria could be a $95 billion storm for Puerto Rico

 The damage estimate from Moody's is the highest yet.
 A more conservative estimate earlier this week from the disaster research group Enki Research put the total at $30 billion.

-Maria has been catastrophic for Puerto Rico.
+Damage to Puerto Rico has been catastrophic.
 People are scrambling for food, water, fuel and cash.
 Almost the entire island is without power, and outages are expected to last for months in some areas.

 Related: Who will help Puerto Rico?